waggle-sensor/wes-chirpstack-device-tracker/README.md

 >NOTE: The Django App encompasses the models, serializers, and views necessary for facilitating API calls within `app/django_client/`

 ## Production Deployment
+- When deploying an update, initiate a release process.
+- The wes-chirpstack-tracker container is deployed to waggle-edge-stack using the following files
 > TODO: include files deployed in waggle-edge-stack

 ## Running Individual Packages